jflamy/owlcms4/docs/LocalSetup.md

 In a stand-alone setting, you do not need an Internet connection.
-Everything runs locally at the competition site.  <u>One laptop is used to run the software and acts as a *master</u>*.
+Everything runs locally at the competition site.  <u>One laptop is used to run the software and acts as a *primary</u>*.
 If you use more than one display, the other screens will connect through your local WiFi network, or through a router.
 See the [Equipment Setup](EquipmentSetup.md) page for details on how various setups can be built, from a single person announcing a club meet to a state championship.

 ## Installing on a Windows laptop

-This step is performed only on the master laptop.
+This step is performed only on the primary laptop.

 - Get the current installation file called `owlcms_setup.exe` from the <https://github.com/jflamy/owlcms4/releases> page (see the "Assets" section)